pingcap/docs-dm/en/handle-performance-issues.md

 ## Load unit

 The main operations of the Load unit are to read the SQL file data from the local and write it to the downstream.
 The related performance metric is `transaction execution latency`.
 If this value is too large, check the downstream performance by checking the monitoring of the downstream database.
-You can also check whether there is a large latency in the network between DM and the downstream database.
+You can also check whether there is a large network latency between DM and the downstream database.

 ## Binlog replication unit

-To diagnose performance issues in the Binlog replication unit , you can check the `binlog file gap between master and syncer` monitoring metric.
+To diagnose performance issues in the Binlog replication unit, you can check the `binlog file gap between master and syncer` monitoring metric.
 For more information about this metric, refer to [monitoring metrics of the Binlog replication](monitor-a-dm-cluster.md#binlog-replication).

-If this metric is greater than 1 for a long time, it usually indicates that there is a performance issue; if this metric is 0, it usually indicates that there is no performance issue.
+- If this metric is greater than 1 for a long time, it usually indicates that there is a performance issue.
+- If this metric is 0, it usually indicates that there is no performance issue.

-If `binlog file gap between master and syncer` is greater than 1 for a long time, check `binlog file gap between relay and syncer` to figure out which unit the latency mainly exists in.
-If this value is also greater than 1 for a long time, the latency might exist in the relay log uni.
+When `binlog file gap between master and syncer` is greater than 1 for a long time, check `binlog file gap between relay and syncer` to figure out which unit the latency mainly exists in.
+If this value is also greater than 1 for a long time, the latency might exist in the relay log unit.
 Then you can refer to [relay log unit](#relay-log-unit) to resolve this issue; otherwise, continue checking the Binlog replication unit.

 ### Read binlog data

 The Binlog replication unit decides whether to read the binlog event from the upstream MySQL/MariaDB or from the relay log file according to the configuration.
 The related performance metric is `read binlog event duration`, which generally ranges from a few microseconds to tens of microseconds.

-- If DM's Binlog replication processing unit reads the binlog event from upstream MySQL/MariaDB, to locate and resolve the issue, refer to [read binlog data](#read-binlog-data) under the "relay log unit" section.
+- If DM's Binlog replication processing unit reads the binlog event from upstream MySQL/MariaDB, to locate and resolve the issue, refer to [read binlog data](#read-binlog-data) in the "relay log unit" section.

 - If DM's Binlog replication processing unit reads the binlog event from the relay log file, when `binlog event size` is not too large, the value of `write relay log duration` should be microseconds.
 If `read binlog event duration` is too large, check the write performance of the disk.
 To avoid low write performance, use local SSDs for DM-worker.